Please read carefully. Failure to comply with the rules below could result in disqualification.

 15-19 (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels)

-Any routine that placed First Overall in the Overall High Point awards at National Finals and/or was awarded National Grand Champion in the 2022 Grand Finale cannot compete with that exact routine at a 2023 Regional or National Finals competition.
-To be considered the “exact routine,” the performance MUST (1.) contain 75% of the original dancers and choreography (2.) be registered in the same level and age division and (3.) utilize the original music selection.
+ct routine,” the performance MUST (1.) contain 75% of the original dancers and choreography (2.) be registered in the same level and age division and (3.) utilize the original music selection.
 Any entry that does not comply may be disqualified.

 ADDITIONAL AWARDS

-KAR CONVENTION SCHOLARSHIP– Scholarships are presented to one or more outstanding soloists and duet/trio participants winning first overall in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Each winner receives a full-tuition scholarship to attend any of the 2023 KAR Dance Conventions.
+KAR CONVENTION SCHOLARSHIP – Scholarships are presented to one or more outstanding Soloists and Duet/Trio participants winning First Overall in the RISING STARZ level.
+Each winner receives a full-tuition Scholarship to attend any of the 2026 KAR Dance Conventions.
 The KAR Dance Convention Scholarship is not valid for in-studio conventions, is non-transferrable and cannot be redeemed for studio credit.
 For more information please visit https://dancekar.com/convention

-BEST COSTUME AWARD – These awards will be presented to group performances in each of the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels based on design, originality, fit and appropriateness.
+BEST COSTUME AWARD – These awards will be presented to Group performances in each of the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels based on design, originality, fit and appropriateness.
 All Group and Line entries are eligible for this award.
-Best Costume winners will receive a plaque.
+Best Costume winners will receive a P laque.

 ALL STAR DANCERS INVITATIONS - The recipients of these awards are invited to participate in one or both of our exciting summer All Star Dancer experiences in Hollywood and New York City!
 All dancers 9 years of age & above from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
 These special invitations are presented to All Star Dancers that display a passion for performing on stage.
 Winners will receive an informational brochure with details of these amazing events.

 • NEW YORK CITY DANCE EXPERIENCE - For six days, you will experience the best of Broadway including inspiring master classes, top Broadway shows, guided tours and special events in the heart of New York City!
-For more information please visit www.artistic-adventures.net.
+For more information please visit www.artistic-adventures.net .

 TECHNICAL EXCELLENCE AWARD - This award is presented to a Group or Line performance that displays exceptional technical execution, incredible commitment and impressive precision.
 All Small Groups, Large Groups and Lines from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
-The winner receives a trophy.
+The winner receives a T rophy.

 CHOREOGRAPHY AWARDS - These awards are presented to Group or Line performances from each competitive level which best displays impressive creativity, excellent staging and superb choreography.
 All Small Groups, Large Groups and Lines STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for these awards.
-Each winning performance receives a trophy.
+Each winning performance receives a T rophy.

-IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS– These awards are selected from the ELITE STARZ level Groups and Lines, ages 12 & above with the highest overall score in the following categories:
+IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS – These awards are selected from the ELITE STARZ level Groups and Lines, ages 12 & above with the highest Overall score in the following categories:

 Best Tap Performance